Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 **Figure 1.1** Our starting world script container

 Now we need to find an event that fits our case.
-Looking through the *event list* documentation, `on player clicks block`__ looks like the best match.
-We just have to adjust it for our specific use case by adding *optional* arguments.
+Looking through the event list documentation, `on player clicks block`__ looks like the best match.
+We just have to adjust it for our specific use case by adding optional arguments.
-According to the event syntax, it accepts a click type, a material and an area, which will just be ``left``, ``carved_pumpkin`` and ``in Hub`` respectively.
+According to the event syntax, it accepts a click type, a material and an area switch, which will just be ``left``, ``carved_pumpkin`` and ``in:Hub`` respectively.

 .. __: https://one.denizenscript.com/denizen/evts/clicks%20block

 .. note::
     This tutorial assumes our *Hub world* is in fact called ``Hub``.

-We'll just make sure it works for now, so we add it under the events key and end the line with a ``:``.
+We'll just make sure it works for now, so we add the event to our world script.
 Inside this event we can place our first command.
-A good option for testing purposes is just to show a word in *chat*.
+A good option for testing purposes is just to show a word in chat, as well as checking out the console for debug information.
 The command for this is :guilabel:`narrate`.
-AIts syntax is very simple, only requiring a message argument.
+Its syntax is very simple, only requiring a message argument.
 We feel the hype, so we'll go with a ``- narrate "yay"``.

 Our script should be the following at this point: